-With effect from 1 April 2019, the definition of electronic services is to be widened even further.
-The intention of the proposed amendments to the regulations is to capture all services that are provided by means of an electronic agent, electronic communication or the internet for any consideration.
+The definition of electronic services is very wide and includes all services that are provided by means of an electronic agent, electronic communication or the internet for any consideration.
 The only clear exclusions are -

 - educational services provided by a person or entity that is regulated by an educational authority in the foreign country. - telecommunication services.